 If you haven’t followed the show, this photo will mean nothing, but to avid followers like me, it was a sucker-punch to the ovaries.
 In addition to her two departed children, Baby Lily was gone and it was killing Nora.

-Then, a few short minutes later, it pulls another one out of the bag when Nora meets the actual real-life Mark Linn-Baker from Perfect Strangers and he throws her iPhone in the toilet bowl with the words ““It’s just hardware… everything that matters is out there in the cloud, right?” and BOOM!
+Then, a few short minutes later, it pulls another one out of the bag when Nora meets the actual real-life Mark Linn-Baker from Perfect Strangers and he throws her iPhone in the toilet bowl with the words “It’s just hardware… everything that matters is out there in the cloud, right?”

 That’s why this is the best show ever.
-The whole premise of the show and life’s biggest question summed up in one line.
+The whole premise of the show and life’s biggest question about our corporeality summed up in one line.

 About a phone.